mediafly/await-the/README.md

 ### Test

-Runs all mocha tests in the `test` directory.
+Runs the linter and all Mocha tests in the `test` directory.

 ```bash
 npm test